fuzzylogicxx/fuzzylogic/posts/i’ve-just-read-the-inner-game-of-tennis-by-timothy-gallwey.md

 You have two selves.
 Self 1 is your ego.
 Self 2 is your body and unconscious brain/memory.

-Tightness leading to poor results comes from *trying* and overthinking – characteristics of Self 1.
-We can avoid this.
+Tension with negative impact comes from *trying* and overthinking – characteristics of Self 1.
+Let’s avoid this.

 Self 2 is amazing.
 Let it do its thing without ego interference.
 Don’t “try hard”.